Hurricane Claudette (2003): Preparations

 Mexican officials issued a tropical storm warning 37 hours prior to the storm's landfall between Chetumal and Cabo Catoche, Quintana Roo.
 The warning was upgraded to a hurricane warning about a day before landfall, but was downgraded when Claudette weakened just 13 hours prior to its landfall in the Yucatán Peninsula.
 The Mexican government declared a state of emergency in the projected path of the storm, and declared an evacuation order for 1,500 citizens in Quintana Roo.
 There, residents remained calm during the evacuation.
 Tourists left nightclubs for supermarkets to stock up on, among other items, beer, which was banned at midnight.
 Schools were set up as shelters, while police forced tourists to remain in their hotels.

 The consistent variation in the path of Claudette caused uncertainty over the strength and location of its final landfall.
 On July 13, two days prior to Claudette's eventual landfall, the National Hurricane Center issued a hurricane watch between Brownsville and Port O'Connor, Texas.
 By the next day, a hurricane warning existed from Baffin Bay to High Island, Texas, while a tropical storm warning extended from High Island to Intracoastal City, Louisiana.
 When it became apparent that Louisiana would not be affected significantly by the storm, the state's tropical storm warnings were canceled.
 In Texas, Galveston County officials recommended evacuations for western Galveston Island and Jamaica Beach, 24 hours prior to Claudette's projected landfall.
 The Emergency Phone Notification System notified citizens in the evening to avoid evacuating during the night.
 Many citizens heeded the evacuation suggestion, some of whom remembered the flooding from Tropical Storm Frances five years before.
+Residents along and inland of the central Texas coast were caught off guard both by its intensity and its time of arrival.
+The hurricane was projected to make landfall in the evening hours of July 15, but instead came ashore before noon.